Mrutunjay50/Connecting_Soulmate_Server/README.md

 After successfully creating an EC2 instance, navigate to the AWS Management Console.
 Click on the Instances section and find your newly created instance.

+(while creating make sure to select a appropriate instance type t3 micro or t3a medium and so on.)
+Assign a Elastic IP to the instance so that even if the instance stops or restarts the IP will be same.

 #### Instance Summary:
 Click on the `Instance ID` to access the instance summary.
 ##### Connect to Instance: